jckuester/awsweeper/README.md

 ## Filter resources for deletion

-Resources to be deleted are filtered by a yaml configuration.
+Resources to be deleted are selected by a yaml configuration.
 To learn how, have a look at the following example:

-    aws_security_group:
     aws_instance:
+      - id: ^foo.*
         tags:
           foo: bar
           bla: blub
+        created:
+          before: 2018-06-14
+          after: 2018-10-28 12:28:39 +0000
+      - tags:
+          foo: bar
+         created:
+           before: 2018-06-14
     aws_iam_role:

-      ids:
+This config would delete all instances which ID matches `^foo.*` *and* which have tags `foo: bar` *and* `bla: blub` *and* which have been created between `2018-10-28 12:28:39 +0000 UTC` and `2018-06-14`.
+Additionally, it would delete instances with tag `foo: bar` and which are older than `2018-06-14`.

+Furthermore, this config would delete all IAM roles, as there is no list of filters provided for this resource type.

+The general syntax of the filter config is as follows:

+    <resource type>:
+      # filter 1
+      - id: <regex to filter by id>
+        tags:
+          <key>: <regex to filter value>
+          ...
+        created:
+          before: <timestamp> (optional)
+          after: <timestamp> (optional)
+      # filter 2
-      - ^foo.*
+       - ...
+    <resource type>:
+      ...

-There are three ways to filter resources:
+A more detailed description of the ways to filter resources:

-1) All resources of a particular type
+##### 1) All resources of a particular type

    [Terraform types](https://www.terraform.io/docs/providers/aws/index.html) are used to identify resources of a particular type
    (e.g., `aws_security_group` selects all resources that are security groups, `aws_iam_role` all roles,